rencheckyoself/self-balancing-robot/README.md

 This file will symbolically solve the Euler-Lagrange equations to derive the equations of motion that characterize a two wheeled, self balancing robot.
 This will generate a set of pickle files that are used to transfer the equations to the ROS simulation.
 This file takes about **30 min to fully run** due to the amount of symbols being processed, but your mileage may vary.
 If you would like to see the actual solutions, the raw Latex code is in the 'solutions.txt' file or you can run the `print_solutions.py` file.

-See `derivations.pdf` in the documentation folder for more information on the system setup and derivation of the equations.
+See [derivations.pdf](documentation/derivations.pdf) in the documentation folder for more information on the system setup and derivation of the equations.

-**2) Simulate the robot by launching `self_balance.launch`.**
+**2) Simulate the robot by launching `self_balance.launch`**

 Requires: ROS Melodic